 The Contractor shall conduct the pre-construction building survey through an independent third-party firm specializing in such work.
 The scope of the work for this independent firm shall be approved by the Consultant and Region prior to commencing work.

+Refer to Section 01710 – Preconstruction Structural Survey for detailed requirements.

 Documentation: